Community College Sectional Championship Tournament Host Requirements

-SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the eligibility requirements for Undergraduate and Division II titles, the location and date of the Intercollegiate Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
+SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the location and date of the Community College Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
 There should also be a period during which questions about the format, rules, and other issues may be asked and answered.

-SCT staff are expected to conduct themselves in a professional manner while planning and administering NAQT tournaments.
-This includes, but is not limited to, sending prompt and informative responses to interested and registered teams, attempting to accommodate reasonable requests of individual teams, dressing appropriately, and refraining from offensive, rude, or abusive behavior while interacting with teams and volunteers.
+CC SCT staff are expected to conduct themselves in a professional manner while planning and administering NAQT tournaments.
+This includes, but is not limited to, sending prompt and informative responses to interested and registered teams, attempting to accommodate reasonable requests of individual teams, dressing appropriately, and refraining from offensive, rude, or abusive behavior while interacting with teams, staff, and others.

 NAQT believes that quiz bowl is an activity for everybody, in which all participants should feel welcome and respected.
 Tournament directors should make participants aware of how to report misconduct, both on-site and via the community misconduct form.

 Please send any questions about these requirements to email@example.com.